 Region of Brussels Capital

-On 17 March 2020 the Brussels Government announced support measures totalling EUR 110 million, with a focus on the sectors of horeca, events, tourism, retail and recreational organisers.
+On 17 March 2020 the Brussels Government announced support measures totalling EUR 110 million, with a focus on hospitality (Horeca), events, tourism, retail and recreational organisers.
 The following measures have been announced:

 Lump sum compensatory allowance

 No longer available: The payment of one-off EUR 4,000 allowance for all businesses obliged to close down following decisions adopted by the National Security Council and operating in the following industries:

 - The activities of travel agencies, tour operators, reservation services and related activities (NACE code 79);